limsonglip/Google-Cybersecurity-Professional-Portfolio/6. Incident Handler's Journal/README.md

   - Why did the incident happen?
 - 1-2 sentences on any additional thoughts or questions about the scenario.

-Save a copy of the incident handler's journal to demonstrate knowledge and/or experience to potential employers.
+Save a copy of the Incident Handler's Journal to demonstrate knowledge and/or experience to potential employers.

+View my Incident Handler's Journal <a href="Incident Handler's Journal.pdf">here</a>.